 (b) the claim form is filed [before the end of] the period of 6 weeks beginning with [the day after] the day on which the period prescribed under section 106A(7) [or 106BA(9)] ends.

-[(1A) If no period is prescribed under section 106BA(9), the period of 6 weeks referred to in subsection (1)(b) that applies in relation to proceedings for failure
+[(1A) If no period is prescribed under section 106BA(9), the period of 6 weeks referred to in subsection (1)(b) that

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 This Practice Note addresses issues when serving out of the jurisdiction and the permission of the court is required.
 It explains how to make an application and the form of order required.
 An application to serve out of the jurisdiction is generally made without notice and on the papers.
 Key